 But you know, bikepacking without pushing is not bikepacking.
 That’s why I left some points for adventure.
 Specifically, there are only four hike-a-bike sections in the whole loop.
-In the guide I’m preparing you will see them all, as well as their possible escapes if you don’t want to face them.
+In the guide I’ve prepared you can see them all, as well as their possible escapes if you don’t want to face them.

 Info + Guide

 This little big madness aims to encourage you to awake your more self-sufficient side.
 Due to the covered extension, I won’t offer the same level of support on this route as I did on the original one.
 Instead of email or PM on social media to contact me about these areas, I encourage you to use the Facebook MV Group, there are great connoisseurs of each of the areas in it, and we will all help each other.
 It’s part of the charm I pretend with all this.
-Neither the guide, which I will publish soon, will have the same level of detail, it will only give a few brushstrokes that will help you draw your own adventure and adapt it to your needs.
+Neither the Guide PDF, that you can download here, has the same level of detail, it only gives a few brushstrokes that will help you draw your own adventure and adapt it to your needs.